 Emphasize Key Accomplishments

 After explaining the basis for your job hopping, take the focus away from it and concentrate on the value you added at each of your previous jobs.
 Share top achievements realized and skills learned, so you’re perceived as an accomplished professional, instead of someone who can’t seem to hold a job for very long.

 Having trouble finding the right job for your skills and interests?
 Contact Sparks Group.
-We offer a variety of diverse and challenging assignments at many of the Washington, DC Metropolitan Area's top employers.
+We offer a variety of diverse and challenging assignments at many of the top employers in DC, MD, VA, NC, and beyond.